dathanb/links/README.md

 * [Awesome](https://github.com/sindresorhus/awesome) is a collection of "awesome lists" similar to the ones above.
 * [Awesome Lists](https://github.com/topics/awesome-list) is a github topic containing links to "awesome lists".
 Kinda like the item immediately above, but curated by the community instead of a single user.
 * [Java Design Patterns](https://github.com/iluwatar/java-design-patterns) is a list of design patterns with implementations in Java.
+* [Dr. Jeff Huang](https://jeffhuang.com/) has [compiled a list of the "best paper" award-winning papers](https://jeffhuang.com/best_paper_awards/) from thirty different industry and academic CS and SE conferences for the last 24 years.
+If you want to read the cream of the crop in conference papers, this is the first place to go.

 # Free Stuff